mia-platform/distribution/README.md

 The module versioning will follow the kubernetes one for clearly indicating on what version you can use them, so for example a module with version of 1.24.x will be safe to use on a kubernetes cluster on the 1.24 release.
-Everytime we will certificate the distribution against a new kubernetes version we will cut another release and we will keep the older one on a separate branch; we pledge to support older releases until the kubernetes version is among the supported ones.
+every time we will certificate the distribution against a new kubernetes version we will cut another release and we will keep the older one on a separate branch; we pledge to support older releases until the kubernetes version is among the supported ones.

 ### Security Features

-By default we strive to give the user of Magellano the most secure feature enabled by default for every modules and addons where possibile.
+By default we strive to give the user of Magellano the most secure feature enabled by default for every modules and addons where possible.
 These features are:

 - all pods run with dedicated ServiceAccounts with `automountServiceAccountToken` set to false
 - every namespace will have a deny-all NetworkPolicy and a set of other NetworkPolicies to allow only the needed